cool-mcu/cetalib/docs/ceta-iot-robot/joystick.md

 ## `bool initialize(void)`

-Initialize pin settings and start an Access Point.
+Initialize and Start the joystick UDP server if WiFi is available.
 Must be called once in setup() before use.

 ### Syntax